gocd/docs.go.cd/content/configuration/pipeline_group_admin_config.md

 ## Administration using UI

-The administration page for a pipeline group administrator looks as follows.
-The controls on the "Pipelines" tab allows her to edit, clone, delete and move any pipeline.
+The Pipelines page for a pipeline group administrator looks as follows.
+The controls on the page allows her to edit, clone, delete and move any pipeline.

 ![](../images/group_admin_config_ui.png)